BIOWIND

 • A total of 23 good practices from partners have been identified, 4 good practices from Finland.

-• Good Practises from Finland:
+• Good Practices from Finland:

 • Participative approach in wind farm permitting process – Suolakangas wind farm, Finland